Verizon Wireless Interview Questions & Reviews in Atlanta, GA

 Interview Question – How would you handle a difficult customer Answer Question

 Very Difficult Interview

-I applied through an employee referral and the process took 2 months - interviewed at Verizon Wireless in January 2011.
+I applied through an employee referral and the process took 2 months - interviewed at Verizon Wireless in November 2010.

 Interview Details – Two phone interviews with Director; one-on-one in-person interview; followed up by group/panel interview with 4 folks - two in current role and two directors including a customer role play presentation.
 Subsequently followed up by an in-person executive Interview.
 People perception - very professional.
 Interviews questions were behavioral.